 The Lund 1600 Rebel has a simple and clean design that is ideal for anglers who don’t require a lot of bells and whistles.
 Dual rod storage lockers on the port and starboard sides will keep your expensive gear dry.

 This boat also has two gear storage areas in the bow, a casting deck, a 6-gallon fuel capacity, and a much lower sticker price than many of Lund’s fiberglass boats.

 Lowe Roughneck 1546 $8,000

 The Roughneck is a straightforward boat that can be used in a variety of situations.
-It has a 15-foot length, a 15-horsepower outboard, and can accommodate up to four people.
-This is an excellent shallow water boat for anglers who enjoy exploring backwaters and other areas where larger boats cannot go.
+It has a 15-foot length, and a 15-horsepower outboard, and can accommodate up to four people.
+This is an excellent shallow-water boat for anglers who enjoy exploring backwaters and other areas where larger boats cannot go.

 The fact that you can get this boat in two different camo patterns is fantastic.
 As a result, this is a boat that could also be used for waterfowl hunting, giving you a lot more bang for your buck.

 The great thing about a Jon boat is that they are relatively inexpensive.
 The Alumacraft website allows you to customize a Jon boat with various engines, seats, and other accessories.